Do you know that drug overdoses have become the leading cause of deaths in the United States?

-Law enforcement agencies have been increasingly tightening the grip on drug dealers.
-Just recently, a large ‘pill mill’ was busted by law enforcement.
-This organization was responsible for producing over six million pills of opioid related drugs.
+Law enforcement agencies have been increasingly tightening the grip on drug dealers as well.
+Just recently, a large ‘pill mill’ was busted by DEA and other law enforcement agents.
+This illegal organization was responsible for producing over six million pills of opioid related drugs.

-The government is also undertaking several measures to protect people from opioid abuse and help them recover from their addition.
-The courts have been giving severe punishments to the arrested drug dealers.
-If it is proved in court that someone has died by using the drug supplied by the dealer, he/she could be sentenced to an imprisonment of 20 years or more.
+The government is also undertaking several measures to protect people from opioid abuse and help them recover from their addition and the courts have been giving severe punishments to the arrested drug dealers.
+If it is proved in court that someone has died by using the drug supplied by a dealer, he/she could be sentenced to an imprisonment of 20 years or more.

 Restricting Fentanyl Usage